 It is no secret that the consumer model is changing.
 Gone are the days of a scheduled trip to the grocer and the pharmacy.
-With e-commerce replacing these ritualistic trips to the store, companies must transform their business to compete in the new era of consumerism.
+With eCommerce replacing these ritualistic trips to the store, companies must transform their business to compete in the new era of consumerism.

 One industry that is starting to feel the effects of this new era is the consumer healthcare (CHC) industry.
 Amazon is now forcing the issue of DTC in consumer healthcare companies by selling multiple over-the-counter drugs on its platform.
-Recently, the Seattle based e-tailer partnered with Perrigo to launch an exclusive line of consumer healthcare products.
+For example, the Seattle based e-tailer partnered with Perrigo to launch an exclusive line of consumer healthcare products.
 With expedited shipping and subscribe-and-save models, Amazon is positioning itself to become an online pharmacy that challenges the traditional brick-and-mortar model with a pharmacist behind the counter.

 Given the disruption in the market, how can consumer healthcare companies engage the digitally-focused consumer?
 What are the unique considerations for OTC brands?